w3f/polkadot-wiki/docs/polkadot-learn-wasm.md

 sidebar_label: WebAssembly (Wasm)
 ---

-# WebAssembly (Wasm)

 WebAssembly is used in Polkadot and Substrate as the compilation target for the runtime.

 ## What is WebAssembly?